-If you've ever opened five tabs looking for "how to auto-save Meet meeting notes to Notion" or "how to send Teams meetings to a Notion database" and walked away empty-handed, this article is for you.
+If you've ever had five tabs open looking for "how to auto-save Meet meeting notes to Notion" or "how to send Teams meetings to a Notion database" and walked away empty-handed, this piece is for you.

-What "auto-archiving Meet & Teams to Notion" really means
+What "auto-archiving Meet & Teams to Notion" really involves

 Meeting-to-Notion is a four-step pipeline